SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Readwise Syncs.md

     - 11 highlights from AI Won't Be AGI, Until It Can at Least Do This

 [[2024-06-19]] 8:39 AM — Synced 18 highlights from 2 documents.
-    - 5 highlights from China’s DeepSeek
+    - 5 highlights from China’s DeepSeek Coder Becomes First Open-Source Coding Model to Beat GPT-4 Turbo
+    - 13 highlights from AI Won't Be AGI, Until It Can at Least Do This